Kroger is offering new benefits to its frontline workers in the wake of the coronavirus pandemic.

 “Grocery workers are on the frontlines, ensuring Americans have access to the food and products they need during this unprecedented pandemic,” Rodney McMullen, Kroger’s chairman and CEO, said in a statement.
 “Our associates are working around the clock to keep our stores open for our customers.
 I am incredibly grateful for all they are doing.
 The true heroes in this story are our associates, and we want to provide them with additional resources and support to help them continue their remarkable effort.”

 The retailer is providing a one-time bonus to every hourly frontline grocery, supply chain, manufacturing and customer service associate, amounting to $300 for full-time associates and $150 for part-time associates.
-The bonus will be paid to frontline associates who were hired on or before March 1.
+The bonus will be paid to frontline associates hired on or before March 1.

 Kroger already handed out $25 gift cards for each employee to assist with buying groceries or other items.